Luca-Mutton/CT6RIGPR_Arcade1/ReadMe.txt

 player has been playing this level for.

 Controls:
-You use the motion controls of the mouse to move the character.
+You use the x y motion controls of the mouse to move the character.
 Middle mouse button: jump
 Left and right mouse buttons: Turn the camera